LakshyaSharma207/Cloud-Kitchen-Bakery/README.md

 ## This Project was made with Vite in React-Redux and Firebase on backend.
 #### It was made for CS50x's Final Project and the idea is based on one of the prototypes I devloped in my Design Thinking Class.
 More information about the project in Problem Statement.docx

 #### Current Issues: Profile and cart actions creating seperate firestore documents for one user.
-Dashboard Home using hardcoded information due to lack of more information.
+Dashboard Home using hardcoded graphs due to lack of more information.
+#### Demostration:

 ## Getting Started
 - Create your Firebase Project in http://console.firebase.google.com.